-We had the privilege of interviewing Jonathan at the Central Coast Writer’s Conference.
-He offered up tips specific to authors, but applicable to screenwriters as well, including an answer to one of the most common questions we hear: how do I get an agent?
-Watch his response below and consider using the same technique in your screenwriting representation search.
+We had the privilege of interviewing Jonathan at the SoCreate-sponsored Central Coast Writer’s Conference.
+He offered up tips specific to authors, but applicable to screenwriters as well, on how to get an agent as a writer.
+Watch his response below and consider using the same technique in your search for screenwriting representation.

 “Finding an agent is a little tricky, and there’s a lot of ways to do it wrong, and there are a couple of ways to do it right.